 - Video: PowerToys has a virtual driver for the camera.
-The video is routed through the driver and back to the application.
-Selecting the Video Conference Mute shortcut key stops video from streaming, but the application still thinks it is receiving video, the video is just replaced with black or the image placeholder you've saved in the settings.
+The video is routed through the driver and then to the application.
+Selecting the Video Conference Mute shortcut key stops video from streaming, but the application still thinks it is receiving video.
+The video is just replaced with black or the image placeholder you've saved in the settings.

 Debug the camera driver

-To debug the camera driver, look in this folder on your machine:
+To debug the camera driver, open this file on your machine:

 PowerToysVideoConferenceVerbose.flag in the same directory to enable verbose logging mode in the driver.